appodeal/partitioner/README.md

 ## Usage

-1) Include PartitionerPg into your model - `include PartitionerPg`
+1) Include PartitionerPg into your model: `include PartitionerPg`.
+Also, you can specify parting column and some indexes.
 Example:
 ```ruby
 class YouModelName < ActiveRecord::Base